AdaProp: Learning Adaptive Propagation for Graph Neural Network based Knowledge Graph Reasoning: Details of the sampling method

 When modeling the homogeneous graphs, the sampling methods are designed to solve the scalability problem.
-Besides, they are mainly used in the node classification task, which is quite different from the KG reasoning task here.
-Hence, we introduce the adaptations we made to use the sampling methods designed for homogeneous graphs in the KG reasoning scenario.
+Besides, they are mainly used in the node classification task, which is quite different from the link-level KG reasoning task here.
+Hence, we introduce the adaptations we made to use the sampling methods designed for homogeneous graphs in the KG reasoning scenarios as follows. \begin{itemize}[leftmargin=*] \item Node-wise sampling.
+The design in this type is based on GraphSAGE \cite{hamilton2017inductive}.
+Given $\mathcal V^{\ell-1}_{e_q,r_q}$, we sample $K$ neighboring entities from $\mathcal N(e)$ for entities $e\in \mathcal V^{\ell-1}_{e_q,r_q}$.
+Then the union of these sampled entities forms $\mathcal V^\ell_{e_q,r_q}$ for next step propagation.
+For the not-learned version, we randomly sample from $\mathcal N(e)$.
+For the learned version, we sample from $\mathcal N(e)$ based on the distribution $p^\ell(e) \sim g(\bm h^\ell_e;\bm \theta^\ell)$.